crimanlor/tribook/readme.md

 # Tribook - Apartment Booking System

 The project involves creating a tourist accommodation search and booking application using Node.js and Express.
-The application allows users to create, delete, modify, or list all apartments in the database.
+The application lists all apartments in the database and allows admin users to create, delete, and modify apartments, while regular users can view apartment details and make bookings.

 ## Features